brainstory/share-pear/README.md

 2. Run `npm install && npm run dev`
 3. Navigate to `localhost:3000/blog/whatever`

-You'll have to hard-code in some markdown in the url, for example `localhost:3000/blog/whatever/{MARKDOWN}`, to see how a blog looks.
+You'll have to hard-code in some URI-encoded markdown in the url, for example `localhost:3000/blog/whatever/{MARKDOWN}`, to see how a blog looks.

 ### 🪄 How to use the site in general